 Hi!
 Have you ever explored a wetland before?
-Well, today I would like to share with you a place that you would never expect to be so wonderful-Famosa Slough in Ocean Beach.
+Today, I would like to share a place that you would never expect to be so wonderful-Famosa Slough in Ocean Beach.
 First off, what is a slough?
-According to the dictionary, a slough (pronounced slōō) is a swamp or shallow lake that is usually the backwater of a larger body of water with relatively low water circulation.
+According to the dictionary, a slough (pronounced slōō) is a swamp or shallow lake, usually the backwater of a larger body of water with relatively low water circulation.

-In other words, we can think of a slough as a wetland a little farther from the shore compared to say, a lagoon where the mouth opens to the ocean.
-Another way to look at is, is that a slough is the part of the estuary where fresh water from creeks and urban runoff mix with the salty ocean water that is transported by the tides.
+In other words, we can think of a slough as a wetland a little farther from the shore than a lagoon where the mouth opens to the Ocean.
+Another way to look at it is that a slough is the part of the estuary where fresh water from creeks and urban runoff mix with the salty ocean water transported by the tides.

 Where is the Famosa Slough?